Pure Happiness

 I wasn’t loving the brussels sprouts that night.
 I had bought them fresh and then froze them, and feel they take on a bit of a different flavor once I use them out of the freezer.
 Anyone else experience this?
 Anyway, I still enjoyed the dish and ate all but three bites.

 Alright, it’s time for me to go pack up my lunch and think about what I want for breakfast!
-I am so food-minded; always prepared for moments when I may need to eat. :smile: The hardest part is not knowing what I will be in the mood for come lunch time.
+I am so food-minded; always prepared for moments when I may need to eat. 🙂 The hardest part is not knowing what I will be in the mood for come lunch time.
 I usually pack myself a couple of options so that I can pick and chose what sounds good.

 I am super excited that thunderstorms are possibly going to happen this afternoon.
 I LOVE a good thunderstorm, as long as no one gets hurt and no damage is done of course.
 They remind me of being young and hanging out with my family in our safe home.
 As the thunderstorm approached we would watch the news and make sure we didn’t have to go to the basement.
 Then, as it whooshed over us I would watch safely out the window as the lightning struck and the thunder rolled (Garth Brooks anyone?) and it would make me so thrilled!
 I still feel that way when a thunderstorm rolls around!
-My mom also loves watching storms; she must have passed that gene down to me. :wink:
+My mom also loves watching storms; she must have passed that gene down to me. 😉

 Watch, we won’t even get one now that I got all hyped up about it.